zuozhenggh/learning-library/developer-library/soa-on-kubernetes/intro/intro.md

 *Deploy Oracle SOA Suite on Kubernetes.*

 In this lab, you will:
-- Install the requirements to deploy on Oracle Cloud Infrastructure.
+- Install the prerequisites to deploy Oracle SOA Suite on Oracle Cloud Infrastructure.
 - Provision the infrastructure with Terraform.
 - Deploy Oracle SOA Suite with Helm.
 - Learn to scale the SOA Suite domain.